tcannonfodder/houston/README.md

 Houston has a ton of really cool features, some of which work!

 * A ground track, for plotting the path of a ship in orbit
-* An altitude estimate for said Ground Track (heavy emphasis on "estimate")
+* An altitude estimate for said ground track (heavy emphasis on "estimate")
 * Readouts for the stock resource types in KSP
 * Status light indicators
 * A 3D navball (**huuge** thanks to [Lokaltog/KeRD](https://github.com/Lokaltog/KeRD) for an awesome implementation)